 3. With the approval of the President, make all properly authorized payments, which are not inconsistent with the Bylaws, the Senate Rules or the Procedures, and which do not threaten the solvency of the Academic Senate;

-4. Take responsibility for recruiting donations for the savings account;
+4. Take responsibility for eliciting donations to the savings account;

 5. Take responsibility for all contracts for services provided by organizations outside of the Academic Senate;